mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 those who have been on the other end of the barrel before.

-The airburst rifle allows the operator to mark the cover of their target and use the airburst round to detonate a few metres behind it.
+The airburst rifle allows the operator to mark the cover of their target and use the airburst round to detonate a few meters behind it.
 Marking the cover requires a minor action.
 After that, each round fired from that position will bypass the cover.
 If the operator or target changes position, the cover must be marked again.